MurrellGroup/Diffusions.jl/README.md

 Self-conditioning is a technique to enhance the quality of generated samples[^Chen22].
-Self-conditioning takes the previously estimated `x_0` along with the diffused sample `x_t` to calculate the current estimate.
+Self-conditioning takes the previously estimated `x_0` along with the diffused sample `x_t` to update the current estimate.
 In Diffusions.jl, this can be achieved using a closure that retains the latest estimate of `x_0`.
 The following code demonstrates how to generate 28-by-28 grayscale images (with a batch of 64 samples):